open-telemetry/opentelemetry-collector-contrib/processor/tailsamplingprocessor/README.md

 Multiple policies exist today and it is straight forward to add more.
 These include:
 - `always_sample`: Sample all traces
-- `latency`: Sample based on duration
+- `latency`: Sample based on the duration of the trace.
+The duration is determined by looking at the earliest start time and latest end time, without taking into consideration what happened in between.
 - `numeric_attribute`: Sample based on number attributes
 - `string_attribute`: Sample based on string attributes value matches, both exact and regex value matches are supported
 - `rate_limiting`: Sample based on rate